Questions and Concerns

 The safety of the vaccine - lyme vaccination is too "young" (IMHO) - when we see vaccination of humans in high risk areas, I may sit up and take notice.
 The lepto vaccine is recognized as being one that is more likely to result in an adverse reaction.

 Although we have not had a problem with vaccine reaction, we do suggest using a homeopathic approach as a precaution.
 This entails administering a single dose (one granule) of Thuya Occidentalis 30c per day for as many days as there were vaccines administered.
-Example: at 8 weeks the pups received a combined DHP+P - i.e. four vaccines, so they received a granule of Thuya each night for four consecutive nights starting the night of the vaccination.

 Heart worm:

 Except for dogs living in an area were year-round heart worm prevention is mandatory, we recommend keeping dogs on the prevention for the minimum time necessary to preclude exposure.
-Our preventives of choice are either Heartguard (regular or plus) which need only be given every 45days or Interceptor which needs only be given every 40 days.
+Our preventives of choice is Interceptor which only needs to be given every 40 days.
+We strongly recommend an annual IDEXX snap 4DX test (Heart Worm, Lyme, Anaplasma and Ehrlichia) and consider this an excellent opportunity for a routine blood work up.

 Fleas and Ticks:

+We do not recommend the use of pharmaceutical topical or oral flea or tick treatment/prevention.
+Auto-immune related diseases are on the increase in dogs, including Border Terriers, although there may be many reasons for this increase, the administration of vaccines and other toxins must come under suspicion.
 We travel to the States extensively for den trials, hunting, shows and canoeing and our dogs are exposed to all kinds of conditions, yet it is many years since we had a flea problem.
 We deal with ticks as we find them and stay cognizant of symptoms of the tick borne diseases.

 Worms and other internal parasitic organisms